mmistakes/minimal-mistakes/_pages/project.md

 excerpt: "Instructions for installing the theme for new and existing Jekyll based sites."
 last_modified_at: 2017-08-04T12:38:01-04:00
 ---
+## Publications and Manuscripts

+---

 ## Class Projects and Expository Papers

-**Probabilistically Checkable Proofs Final Paper**: [*Quick-Start Guide*]({{ "/pdfs/PCP Project.pdf" | absolute_url }}).
-Summary of PCP results used to prove the inapproximability of monotone submodular optimization as well as MAX-CSP problems, such as the MAX-CUT problem.
+**Probabilistically Checkable Proofs Final Paper**: [*PCP in Hardness of Approximation Proofs*]({{ "/pdfs/PCP Project.pdf" | absolute_url }}).
+Summary of PCP results used to prove the inapproximability of monotone submodular optimization as well as MAX-CSP problems, such as the MAX-CUT problem, for [CS 294 - Probabilistically Checkable and Interactive Proof Systems](https://people.eecs.berkeley.edu/~alexch/classes/CS294-S2017.html)

+**Delaunay Triangulation**:

 **2.** For an **existing site** follow the **Ruby Gem Method** steps outlined in the [*Quick-Start Guide*]({{ "/docs/quick-start-guide/" | absolute_url }}).
 If you plan to host with GitHub Pages I suggest you fork and rename the theme's repo, then clone it locally by running `git clone https://github.com/USERNAME/REPONAME.git` --- replacing **USERNAME** and **REPONAME** with your own.